aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/codec/rs/decoder.rst

 Set the correction power of the |RS| decoder.
 This value corresponds to the number of symbols errors that the decoder is able to correct.

+It is automatically calculated from the input and codeword sizes.
+See also the argument :ref:`enc-rs-enc-info-bits`.

 References
 """"""""""